webmaster442/Calculator/Calculator/manual.md

 * `Tan(x)`

     Returns the tangent of the specified angle.
 Works on numbers that can be converted to double.
 Result is affected by current angle system.

+* `Xor(x, y)`

+    Computes the exclusive-or of two values.

+    Works on numbers that can be converted to integers.